The Uncanny X-Men (video game)

 The Uncanny X-Men, sometimes referred to as Marvel's X-Men, is a 1989 action-platform video game released by LJN for the Nintendo Entertainment System.
 It is a licensed game based on the series of X-Men comics of the same name by Marvel Comics.
 The lineup of characters in the game is very close to those appearing in the 1989 animated pilot X-Men: Pryde of the X-Men.

-The Uncanny X-Men is the only title by LJN that was developed by an undisclosed external developer.
-It has been speculated that it was either developed by Japanese studios Bothtec or possibly Pixel.
-However, it has never been confirmed officially.
-It is also the second-to-last game to be released under the Enteractive Video Games label and the last to be released before LJN was sold to Acclaim Entertainment.
+It is the second-to-last game to be released under the Enteractive Video Games label and the last to be released before LJN was sold to Acclaim Entertainment.